Tingliangstu/PPR-Phonon-Participation-Ratio/Calculate from LD/readme.md

-#  Get PPR From different version codes
+# Get PPR From different version codes using lattice dynamic (LD).